-After last two years success, it will be my pleasure to again receive cities from all around the world to the Smart Cities & Sport Summit, on October 10-12, in Lausanne – Switzerland.”
+After last six years success, it will be my pleasure to receive cities from all around the world to the Smart Cities & Sport Summit, on October 26-28, in Lausanne – Switzerland.”

 President of the World Union of Olympic Cities